-Fatigue is one of the commonest and most disabling diabetes symptoms.
-Exhaustion can disrupt and interfere with all aspects of daily living.
+Fatigue is one of the most common disabling diabetes symptoms.
+Diabetes fatigue can disrupt and interfere with all aspects of daily living.

 What causes diabetes fatigue, and why is it so common?

 We’ve written about fatigue before and received tons of great comments on those posts.
 But this time let’s go deeper and find the whole range of causes and solutions, even if it takes a few weeks.
 Hopefully, everyone will find something that might help them, because this is a serious problem.

 For example, Melanie wrote, “[Fatigue] really takes a toll on my family and things we can do.
 I just want to have the energy to play with my son and to do things around the house or with friends…I can’t drive more than 30 minutes because my husband is afraid I will fall asleep…and wreck [the car].
 (I have dozed while driving before.)”

 Maria commented, “Fatigue is a constant and I have had to learn to do only what I can.
 I don’t push myself anymore as I pay for it dearly.
 I get tired of explaining why I don’t feel good, don’t want to do anything.
 Some understand and some don’t.”
 And Jan wrote, “I sleep from midnight to noon each day.
 Then I get depressed because I wasted half a day.”

 Because of my multiple sclerosis (MS), I live with fatigue sometimes, and I know how limiting it is.
 I know how difficult it can be to manage.
 There are more than 15 known causes for fatigue.
 It helps to figure out what is causing yours, so you can address it.
 Here are some possibilities.

 First, diabetes can directly cause fatigue with high or low blood sugar levels.